PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 # Congratulations!! :tada: :clap: :champagne:

-If your get to this step it probably means that your PlanktoScope V2.6 is fully assembled!!
+If you get to this step it probably means that your PlanktoScope V2.6 is fully assembled!!
 What a journey, thank you very much for your commitment.

 In order to continue let's go to [Operation](../../../../operation/index.md).
-This section will help you to set your PlanktoScope ready as it can be to start operating and discovering the beauty of your planktons samples!
+This section will help you to set your PlanktoScope ready as it can be to start operating and discovering the beauty of your plankton samples!